rocketjumpzone/rocketjump.zone/source/blog/2020-10-21-ch1mpnotic-notes.html.markdown

 disqus_url: https://rocketjump.zone/blog/ch1mpnotic-notes
 ---

-<h1 class="w3-center">Ch1mpnotic Notes</h1>
+<h1 class="w3-center">ch1mpnotic Notes</h1>

 <hr>

-## What is Ch1mpnotic?
+## What is ch1mpnotic?
-Ch1mpnotic is gonna be a new arena shooter, a fork of **Xonotic**.
+ch1mpnotic is gonna be a new arena shooter, a fork of **Xonotic**.
 The game will be exclusively competitive duel and main arena shooter to run rocket jump zone tournaments.

 We know that a high skill game doesn't attract many players, especially when it's an arena shooter.
-Our goal is not to get as many players as possible but raather a big audience.
+Our goal is not to get as many players as possible but rather a bigger audience.

 <hr>

 ## Modes

-The game will have only 2 modes - Duel and Warmup
+DUEL, DM and CA (warmup), TDM (pickup)

 ## Features on top of Xonotic